GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ## Good to code

 As usual, we first import the needed libraries we will be needing.
-These happen to be: `BeautifulSoup` so that we can interact and handle the data within the `html file`, and `urllib.request` in order to get this `html file` into a `Python` variable `client`.
-Of course we'll also need `Pandas` to create and manipulate our Dataframes.
+These happen to be: `BeautifulSoup` so that we can interact and handle the data within the `html file`, and `urllib.request` in order to get this `html file` into a `Python` variable named `client`.
+Of course we will also need `Pandas` to create and manipulate our Dataframes as a matter of course.

-And so we begin by defining the variable for the `html file` by passing its URL address into a Python variable `url`:
+And so we also proceed by defining the variable for the `html file` by passing its URL address into a Python variable `url`.
+This is to code:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/951df0c8-ef6e-4315-91fd-a5e8f3ea6cd4)

-Note that we can also assign a variable `key_word_search `to replace anytime we need the content of key word `nkw` on the URL address we have just passed.
+Please notice that we can also assign a variable `key_word_search` to replace anytime we need the content of key word `nkw` on the URL address we have just passed.
+We have placed some curly brackets `{}` instead.
 This way our script shall be modified without having to access to any web browser or if we decide to automate other processes.

 Next we load the `html file` into memory with the function `uReq`.
 We also can have a look at the content of this object: